djannot/spark-build/docs/hdfs.md

 This can also be done through the UI.
 If you are using the default installation of HDFS from Mesosphere this is probably `http://api.hdfs.marathon.l4lb.thisdcos.directory/v1/endpoints`.

 # Adding HDFS files per-job
-To add the configuration files manually for a job, use `--conf spark.mesos.uris=<loation_of_hdfs-site.xml>,<location_of_core-site.xml>`.
+To add the configuration files manually for a job, use `--conf spark.mesos.uris=<location_of_hdfs-site.xml>,<location_of_core-site.xml>`.
 This will download the files to the sandbox of the Driver Spark application, and DC/OS Spark will automatically load these files into the correct location. **Note** It is important these files are called `hdfs-site.xml` and `core-site.xml`.

 ## Spark Checkpointing